mobile app bar

 ; San Antonio Spurs center Victor Wembanyama (1) and Denver Nuggets center Nikola Jokic (15) battle for position during an inbound pass in the second half at Frost Bank Center

-Once every generation or two there comes a player who changes the way the sport of basketball is played, and Victor Wembanyama’s arrival signaled the potential for a similar shift.
-The greats who are in their peak today are left in awe each time he takes to the court, but Nikola Jokic would love to hang up his boots before the Spurs big man reaches his prime.
+Once every generation or two, a player comes along who changes the way basketball is played.
+Victor Wembanyama’s arrival has signaled the potential for a similar impact on the game.
+The greats who are in their peak today are left in awe each time Wemby takes to the court.
+Nikola Jokic, for one, would love to hang up his boots before the Spurs big man reaches his prime.

 “He is changing basketball,” Jokic said.
 “He’s a rim protector, he’s shooting threes.
 He is unique.
 I’m glad that I’ll probably retire before Wemby holds the entire league in a chokehold.”

-The Serbian feels that Wembanyama will become the best player in the league in the future.
-And that’s a big claim because there are a plethora of young talents who’d be scrambling for that label.
-Anthony Edwards of the Timberwolves is just 24, and Cooper Flagg of the Mavericks, just turned 19 a few months back.
+The Serbian feels that Wembanyama will become the best player in the league soon.
+That’s a big statement because there are a plethora of young talents who would be staking their claim to be the top player of the generation.
+Anthony Edwards of the Timberwolves, who is just 24, and Cooper Flagg of the Mavericks, who just turned 19 a few months back, are two strong candidates

-Could Wembanyama be the face of the league ahead of those two stars?
-The signs are certainly promising in his favor.
+Could Wembanyama, 22, be the face of the league ahead of those two stars?
+The signs are certainly pointing toward that.

-The Spurs, after struggling to make it to the top 10 over the last two seasons, are finally a contender, not just for the playoffs, but for the Championship.
-They’re #2 in the West, and have given leaders OKC Thunder a run for their money in the regular season, ending with a 3-1 record against them.
+The Spurs, after struggling to make it to the top 10 in the last two seasons, are a contender now… Not just for the playoffs, but for the Championship.
+They’re #2 in the West, and have given leaders, the OKC Thunder, a run for their money.
+San Antonio ended with a 3-1 record against the Thunder in the regular season.

-If Wembanyama, who is averaging 24 points and 11.1 rebounds per game this season, truly wins Spurs their first title since 2014, he’ll already be a legend in San Antonio.
-He’ll become the face of the league, like Jokic predicted he would.
+If Wembanyama, who is averaging 24 points and 11.1 rebounds per game this season, truly wins the Spurs their first title since 2014, he will become a legend in San Antonio.
+And it is a given that he’ll also become the face of the league, as Jokic predicted.

-Not that Jokic is going anywhere any time soon either, of course.
-He’s still in his prime and the Nuggets, despite being 6th in the West, would like another crack at the ring the Serbian helped them win in 2023.
+Not that the 31-year-old Jokic is going anywhere any time soon, either.
+He’s still in his prime, and the Nuggets, despite being 6th in the West, would be gunning to have another crack at the ring the Serbian helped them win in 2023.

 About the author